Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q Do companies, foreign companies and LLPs still have to keep and maintain their own RORC now that they are required to lodge RORC information with ACRA?

-A: In addition to providing the RORC information to ACRA, companies, foreign companies and LLPs are still required to keep and maintain a RORC in their registered office address, or with their appointed RFAs.
+A: In addition to providing the RORC information to ACRA, companies, foreign companies and LLPs are still required to keep and maintain a RORC at their registered office address, or with their appointed Corporate Service Provider.
 If there are any changes to the RORC information, they must first update their RORC, before updating the same information with ACRA within 2 business days.

 Q Are companies, foreign companies and LLPs required to update the RORC information lodged with ACRA on an annual basis?

-A: There is no need to update the RORC information lodged with ACRA annually, if there is no change to the existing RORC information maintained by the entities.
-Companies, foreign companies and LLPs must ensure that the RORC remains up-to-date, by reviewing and updating the register as and when there are changes.
+A: There is no need to update the RORC information lodged with ACRA annually if there are no change to the existing RORC information.
+Companies, foreign companies and LLPs must ensure that the RORC remains up-to-date by reviewing and updating the register as and when there are changes.

 Q Is there a need to update information of past controllers who have ceased to be controllers of the entity?